Reba (TV series): History

-The series was originally cancelled when The WB and UPN merged into The CW.
+The series was originally cancelled when The WB's rival network UPN merged with them to transform into The CW.
 However, in an 11th hour move on May 17, 2006, The CW renewed Reba with a 13-episode order, reportedly to fulfill a syndication contract worth $20 million.
 In November 2006, The CW announced that the show would be paired with 7th Heaven, Sundays at 7:00 p.m., beginning later that month.
 Reba encores were scheduled for Sundays at 7:00 p.m.
 ET/PT, with a new episode at 7:30 p.m.
 Reba became the top-rated sitcom on the CW, also surpassing the dramas Supernatural, One Tree Hill, and Veronica Mars.
 The final episode aired on February 18, 2007.